 18. Work from the calendar

-Working from calendar instead of the to-do list, is a great time management technique.
+Working from a calendar instead of a to-do list is a great time management technique.
 Use your calendar forces to rethink your work from tasks to time units.
-It works best when your goal of task accomplishment is lengthy one and takes many days or months.
+It works best when your goal of task accomplishment is a lengthy one and takes many days or months.

 The calendar is where you can estimate when you’re going to do those things and how much time they need to be completed.